troglobit/inadyn/README.md

 Generic DDNS Plugin
 -------------------

-In addition to dedicated DDNS provider support Inadyn also has a generic DDNS plugin.
+In addition to dedicated DDNS provider support inadyn also has a generic DDNS plugin.
 Use `custom {}` in the configuration file, instead of the `provider {}` section used in examples above.

-Inadyn use HTTP basic authentication (base64 encoded) to communicate username and password to the server.
+In-A-Dyn use HTTP basic authentication (base64 encoded) to communicate username and password to the server.
 If you do not have a username and/or password, you can leave these fields out.
 Basic authentication, will still be used in communication with the server, but with empty